Bionus/imgbrd-grabber/docs/docs/compilation.md

 #### Qt
 1. Install Xcode (https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
-1. Open Terminal and run this code to install Homebrew, a package manager:
+2. Open Terminal and run this code to install Homebrew, a package manager:

     ```bash
     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     ```

-1. Install QT5 with brew.
+3. Install QT5 with brew.

     ```bash
     brew install qt5
     ```

-1. Edit `~/.bash_profile` and add the following line:
+4. Edit `~/.bash_profile` and add the following line:

     ```bash
     export PATH="/usr/local/Cellar/qt5/5.7.0/bin"
     ```
-    This is the default path to your QT installation. **Be sure to update the version number or it won't work!**
+    This is the default path to your QT installation. **Be sure to update the version number, or it won't work!**

 #### Compiler
 You can use the g++ compiler to compile the program.
 If it's not already installed, you can easily do so using the Homebrew package manager.